Nick-Mazuk/awesome/README.md

 *   [ocaml/dune](https://github.com/ocaml/dune) - A composable build system for OCaml.
 *   [tarides/opam-monorepo](https://github.com/tarides/opam-monorepo) - Assemble dune workspaces to build your project and its dependencies as a whole
 *   [mransan/ocaml-protoc](https://github.com/mransan/ocaml-protoc) - A Protobuf Compiler for OCaml

-## Clojure

-*   [tonsky/datascript](https://github.com/tonsky/datascript) - Immutable database and Datalog query engine for Clojure, ClojureScript and JS
-*   [instantdb/instant](https://github.com/instantdb/instant) - Instant is a modern Firebase.
-We make you productive by giving your frontend a real-time database.
-*   [tonsky/FiraCode](https://github.com/tonsky/FiraCode) - Free monospaced font with programming ligatures

 ## ReScript